-Interest and the repayment of money in the plan will usually be paid by the Plan Administrator within 15 business days of the end date.
+Interest payments will usually be paid by the Plan Administrator within 15 business days of the annual interest date.

-Do the interest payments, and repayment of money in the plan, depend on the level of the FTSE 100 EWFD?
+Do the interest payments, and repayment of money in the plan, depend on the level of the FTSE 100?

-Only the conditional, stock market linked interest depends on the level of the FTSE 100 EWFD, on the end date.
-The repayment of money in the plan at the end of the deposit term does not depend on the level of the FTSE 100 EWFD.
+Only the conditional, stock market linked interest depends on the level of the FTSE 100 on each of the annual interest dates.
+The repayment of money in the plan at the end of the deposit term does not depend on the level of the FTSE 100.